Skip to content

 Peter Johnson, Comfort Zone Insulation Team

-Self-supporting white polyester batt held firmly between steel floor joists under a raised floor, Tamborine
+A self-supporting white polyester batt held firmly between steel floor joists under a raised floor — Tamborine

 A self-supporting polyester batt held firmly between the floor joists, vapour-open, so the subfloor keeps breathing.